Supreme Court adopts ethics code. Will it restore public trust?

 For the first time, the Supreme Court of the United States has adopted a formal code of conduct.

-The 14-page document, issued Tuesday and signed by all nine justices, comes after months of public pressure over alleged ethical lapses.
+The 14-page document, issued this week and signed by all nine justices, comes after months of public pressure over alleged ethical lapses.
 It codifies what until now had been an informal ethical standard governing the high court.
 It also comes after favorable views of the Supreme Court reached an all-time low this summer.

 Why We Wrote This